ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/browser-fingerprinting.md

 * Users on a corporate network could all come from the same IP
 * Multiple users could work from the same device in a household
-* Use of a modern browser that prevents any detection of Fingerpritning technology such as Brave, Tor or Mozilla Firefox
+* Use of a modern browser that prevents any detection of Fingerprinting technology such as Brave Browser, Tor Project or Mozilla Firefox

 ## Browser changes

-Even though there is a case for Browser Fingerprinting in safeguarding people who use sites and detecting fraudulant behaviour, browser companies are working hard to remove the ability to reliably identify users by their hardware.
+Even though there is a case for Browser Fingerprinting in safeguarding people who use sites and detecting fraudulent behaviour, browser companies are working hard to remove the ability to reliably identify users by their hardware.

 [Chrome have announced they will be removing the User Agent from their Chrome browser in the latest version](https://www.xda-developers.com/chrome-100-beta/) and we should expect more and more personally identifiable attributes from browsers to be removed over time.